civiform/docs/docs/contributor-guide/developer-guide/testing.md

    This runs the tests using Azurite, the Azure emulator.
 Because the Azure deployment of Civiform requires SES, the AWS email sending service, we also have to start Localstack, the AWS emulator, when running the Azure browser tests.

+   The browsertest environment serves the application on port `9999` (http://localhost:9999), and the jvm debug port is `8457` (http://localhost:8457)

 1. Once you see "Server started" in the terminal from the above step, in a separate terminal run the Playwright tests in a docker container: